QuentinRa/blog.quentinra.dev/info/linux/system_calls/index.md

 ssize_t res = write(1, "Hello, World", 13);
 ```

+The system call returns `-1` upon failure (see perror), or the number of character written.
 </div><div class="align-self-center">

 * `fd` is the file descriptor in which you want to write